adamzap/dwelling-of-duels/README.md

 To build for local testing:

 `python build.py test`
+or
+Double click on `localserver.bat` to build a test site and run a python server.
+You will then be able to visit `localhost:8000` in your browser and browse the site.

 In either of the above scenarios, you will find a `deploy` directory containing the newly-built site.